 • Knudsen Engineering 3260 and 320B/R 3.5 & 12 kHz singlebeam echosounder sub-bottom survey system

-• iXBlue Hydrins, and Phins-III are the main MRU's for our acquisition systems.
+• Seapath 330+, and Phins-III are the main MRU's for our acquisition systems.

-• Trimble SPS351, Furuno GP-150, and Ashtech ADU3 GPSes provide time, position, heading, and attitude information at various frequencies for the science equipment.
-Feeds from these instruments feeds can be accessed through the science repeater boxes in the labs, and through the SIS boxes throughout the vessel.
+• Kongsberg Seapath 330+, Trimble ABXTWO, and Furuno GP-170 GPS systems provide time, position, heading, and attitude information at various frequencies for the science equipment.
+Feeds from these instruments can be accessed through the science repeater boxes in the labs, and through the SIS boxes throughout the vessel.

-• Trimble GPS and End Run time servers that provides NTP GPS-derived time, IRG-B and 1 PPS synchronization along with other time measurements
+• Seapath 330+, Trimble GPS and End Run time servers that provides NTP GPS-derived time, and 1 PPS synchronization along with other time measurements

 • MET meteorological system that provides wind speed/direction, relative humidity, barometric pressure, long and shortwave radiation, air temperature, sea surface temperature, and precipitation.

-There are three Windows-based terminals for anyone with a ship account to use the Internet, and to access local ship scientific data.
 Scanners, copy machines, printers, and a large-format plotter are available to use.
-There is Wi-Fi access in the public areas of the ship where anyone can connect to view the ship's intranet, data, and cameras.
+There is Wi-Fi access in the public areas of the ship where anyone can connect to view the ship's intranet.
 Cruise data will be accessible and updated at regular intervals from a central NAS server, from any computer aboard.
-Serial feeds (DB9) or UDP feeds of navigation, MET, and MRU data are available in all labs, and can be configured by the Computer Resources technician.
+Serial feeds (DB9) or UDP feeds of navigation, MET, and MRU data are available in all labs, and can be configured by the shipboard technicians.

-A computer technician from Computing Resources operates and maintains the computer equipment and the standard data acquisition equipment.
-He or she will be able to assist in ship account creation, general IT services, science equipment repair, interfacing with the acquisition machine, data downloading, and limited data processing.
-At the end of a cruise, he or she will provide the entire cruise data set that was collected all systems to the chief scientist.
+The shipboard instrumentation technician operates and maintains the oceanographic instrumentation and data acquisition equipment.
+They will be able to assist in ship account creation, general IT services, science equipment repair, interfacing with the acquisition machine and data downloading.
+At the end of a cruise, the instrumentation technician will provide the entire cruise data set that was collected from all shipboard systems to the chief scientist.

 It is recommended that necessary printer drivers are loaded on all computers being brought aboard ahead of time -- trying to download the large files over the Internet during the cruise will not be possible: